 Who Offers Money Market Accounts?

-Money market accounts are available through most banks, credit unions or other financial institutions.
-You’ll want to find a money market account with few or no monthly fees and high interest rates.
-You should also ensure the minimum deposit and balance is reasonable.
+Money market accounts are available through banks, credit unions and other financial institutions.
+Ideally, you want to find a money market account with the best interest rates you can find and no monthly fees.
+You may need to meet a minimum deposit amount.
 Additionally, look for perks like remote check deposit, online bill pay and 24/7 account access.

-Check out a few of our top picks for money market accounts below.
+Check out our top three picks for money market accounts below.

 Sallie Mae High-Yield Savings Account

-Though known best for student loans, Sallie Mae also has a money market account.
-The company offers a competitive interest rate of 1.65% APY.
+Though known best for student loans, Sallie Mae also offers money market accounts.
+The company offers a competitive interest rate of 1.85% APY.
 The account doesn’t require a minimum deposit or minimum daily balance.
 Sallie Mae also doesn’t charge maintenance fees either.
 You can write checks and deposit checks on your phone, which cuts down on checking account transfers.
 The Sallie Mae Money Market account also comes with free transfers.
 There’s even 24/7 online account access.
 Your funds would be slightly harder to access though, as there are no ATM withdrawals.

 Synchrony Money Market Account

 We also like the money market account from online bank Synchrony.
-It comes with 1.05% APY without requiring a minimum balance or charging monthly service or transaction fees.
+It comes with 1.20% APY with no minimum balance.
+There are also no monthly service or transaction fees.
 Account holders can write checks and make withdrawals online, through a mobile app, or by using their ATM cards.
 It’s really one of the best options for those looking for an easily accessible high-yield account.

 If you want to use a money market account to save for retirement, Synchrony also has a traditional or Roth IRA money market option.
-At 1.05%, the interest is much lower than other investments, but your funds would be protected by the FDIC.
+The interest rate is also 1.20%, but it would be tax-deferred or tax-free.

-These are just a few of the best money market accounts.
-Discover, Bank of Internet, All America, UFB Direct and Pacific National Bank are some other high-ranking options out there for you to choose from.
+These are just a few of the best money market accounts at the time of the writing of this article.
+Discover, Capital One, American Express, Bank of Internet, All America, UFB Direct and Pacific National Bank may also offer competitive rates.

 Tips for Opening a New Bank Account